AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

    |imageCFCreate|

  3.6.
-Select `Upload a template to Amazon S3` and `Browse ...` to find the `aviatrix-aws-quickstart.json` downloaded in step 1.
+Select `Specify an Amazon S3 template` and copy and paste the URL based on the AMI you select.

    |imageCFSelectTemplate-S3|